 Always prepared, Salai seized the opportunity, selling her buffalo’s newest calf for $200 USD, then using the proceeds to cover her medical expenses.
-“My buffalo saved my life,” she told us.
+“My buffalo saved my life,” she tells us.
 “Without being able to sell the calf, I would not have been able to pay for treatment, and I would’ve died.”

 Hey, coincidentally, you can select a water buffalo from our Sustainable Gifts Catalog

-It’s not just big animals that make a huge difference in the life of Outreach’s community partners:
+Animals of all sizes make a huge difference in the life of Outreach’s community partners: